mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/lame/index.md

 Our home folder contains a `.ssh` directory.
-There's no existing private key, so I'll create one and add the corresponding public key to `authorized_keys`, and then I'll connect over SSH as `root`.
+There's no existing private key, so I'll create one and add the corresponding public key to `authorized_keys`, and then I'll connect over SSH to Lame.
 This way, I'll have a much more stable shell.

 ## Getting a lay of the land